jordanmmck/SanctionsToken/readme.md

-# Solidity contract 1
+# Sanctions

+## spec

-Token with sanctions.
+- [x] Solidity contract 1: Token with sanctions.
 Create a fungible token that allows an admin to ban specified addresses from sending and receiving tokens.